kohkimakimoto/essh/docs/hosts.md

 }
 ```

-## Rules
+## Constraints

-There are rules about scopes and registries.
+There are constraints about scopes and registries.

 * Each public hosts must be unique.
 (You can NOT define public hosts by the same name in the local and global registry.)
 * Any hosts must be unique in a same registry.
 (You can NOT define hosts by the same name in the same registry.)